-With the hydroponics technology available today, we can grow our favorite plants, or any plant for that matter, at any time of the year.
+With the hydroponics technology available today, we can grow our favorite plants.
+In fact, you can grow any plant for that matter, at any time of the year.
 With the latest hydroponic systems along with specialized horticultural lighting, hydroponics at home becomes easy and effective.

 If plants receive the water and nutrients they need at their roots, they can grow exceedingly well without soil.
 When these plants are food, they can feed the world by producing more and better quality plants than soil-based farming can produce.

-If you’d like an overview of hydroponics, types of hydroponic systems, and the history of hydroponics, you can read our introductory hydroponics article.
-If you just want to start with a compact low-cost indoor hydroponic garden before investing in larger-scale hydroponics activities, see our reviews of affordable indoor hydroponic grow systems.
+If you’d like to learn more about the history of hydroponics, you can read our introductory hydroponics article.
+You may want to start with a compact low-cost indoor hydroponic garden before investing in larger-scale hydroponics activities.
+If so, see our reviews of affordable indoor hydroponic grow systems.

 Saves Your Back